 Best Firm Option - Layla

-Let’s begin our list of top-rated mattresses under $1,000 with this Layla model.
+The third place on my list of top-rated beds under $1,000 is reserved for the Layla.
 It has deserved its place here for being a flippable 2-in-1 model with a whole pack of features for comfortable sleep.

 What makes this mattress unique compared to its competitors is the copper infusion on both of its sides.
 Copper is known for its high thermal conductivity, so it will help your body remain comfortably cool even if you live somewhere in Arizona.
 Plus, it has excellent antimicrobial properties, which means, no mold or dust mites inside your mattress.